IBM/action-recognition-pytorch/README.md

 This repository contains a general implementation of 6 representative 2D and 3D approaches for action recognition including I3D [1], ResNet3D [2], S3D [3], R(2+1)D [4], TSN [5] and TAM [6].

-Results of mini-datasets and full-datasets can be found at [mini-datasets](./benchmark_mini.md) and [full-datasets](./benchmark_full.md).
-The trained models will be released soon.

 ```
 1. Joao Carreira and Andrew Zisserman.
 Quo vadis, action recognition? a new model and the kinetics dataset.
 In proceedings